1300 088 065

 • Use windfalls or bonuses wisely: If you receive a tax refund, work bonus, or any lump sum, consider using a portion to make a voluntary HECS repayment if that will meaningfully change your HECS repayment percentage bracket.
 For instance, paying down your balance to drop you below a threshold from requiring 5% of income to 2% could immediately free up a few per cent of your salary in the bank’s eyes.
 However, check the thresholds carefully – if a bit of extra repayment won’t change your required percentage, you might instead add that money to your deposit or pay off another debt.
 Remember, voluntary HECS payments are irreversible; ensure it’s the best use of your funds relative to boosting your home loan prospects.

 In summary, strategy is key when preparing to buy a home with a HECS debt.
-Often, it’s a balancing act: you want to minimize the impact of HECS without undermining your savings for a deposit or other financial goals.
+Often, it’s a balancing act: you want to minimise the impact of HECS without undermining your savings for a deposit or other financial goals.
 In many cases, improving other aspects of your profile, paying down debt, saving more, and adjusting spending will yield a bigger bang for your buck than rushing to zero out your HECS.

 Every borrower’s situation is different, so consider talking to a financial adviser or mortgage broker who can quantify the effect of various moves.
 With the right approach, you can present a strong loan application and achieve home ownership without needing to be HECS-free.